 Jack and Rose gave the gift of learning to so many students over the years, gave the gift of love and home to their two adopted boys, and gave the gift of perpetual education support to their community.
 Jack and Rose, members of the John Hancock Legacy Society, have written HCCF in their will to continue their legacy in this community.

 Bruce was a graduate of Mt.
 Vernon High School in 1988.
 Growing up, he excelled in tennis and had a passion for animals.
 Bruce graduated from Vincennes University in 1990 with a degree in Commercial Art.

 A tragic accident claimed his life in 1992, and his parents, Jack and Rose, formed this scholarship in 1993 to honor his memory and provide educational support to other students.
 Bruce was a very talented artist, therefore the scholarship benefits a student who has been a member of the Mt.
 Vernon National Art Society.

 Applicants must be graduating seniors of Mt.
 Vernon High School and be residents of Hancock County, Indiana.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.